-In this regard, the suitable time for European or US Muslims is to go for December Umrah particularly during Christmas Holidays.
-During this month or these holidays, the Muslims don’t have much to do at Christmas is not a part of Muslim cultural festivals.
+In this regard, the suitable time for European or US Muslims is to go for December Umrah, particularly during Christmas Holidays.
+During this month or these holidays, Muslims don’t have much to do at Christmas is not a part of Muslim cultural festivals.

 Mostly the Muslim communities of non-Muslim countries choose to visit their homelands or spend their vacations at home.
-While the countries are busy in Christmas decorations.
-So in this time, we must plan to bless “our” holidays in the quietude of Mecca and spend the quality time in the twin Arab cities of Mecca and Medina.
+While the countries are busy with Christmas decorations.
+So this time, we must plan to bless “our” holidays in the quietude of Mecca and spend quality time in the twin Arab cities of Mecca and Medina.

 Post-Modern World: A World of Pomp and Show

 Although the masses plan to enjoy their vacations wholeheartedly.
 However, what I see is that they literally fail to do so.
 This is due to the excessive and overindulgence of social media in our lives.
-The travelers, tourists or holidaymakers run to upload their pictures, travel stories and status on the various popular social media platforms like Facebook, Instagram, Twitter, Whatsapp, etc. These travelers have become the social media geeks who are obsessed with the scintillating colors of these entertaining online media sources.
-But they remain devoid of having a true sense of enjoyment.
-Even the small kids are concerned with social media entertainment more than their relatives and parents.
+Travelers, tourists, or holidaymakers run to upload their pictures, travel stories, and status on various popular social media platforms like Facebook, Instagram, Twitter, Whatsapp, etc. These travelers have become social media geeks who are obsessed with the scintillating colors of these entertaining online media sources.
+But they remain devoid of a true sense of enjoyment.
+Even small kids are concerned with social media entertainment more than their relatives and parents.

-A similar situation is applicable for those Umrah or Hajj pilgrims who are concerned with their selfies more than their Ibadah.
+A similar situation is applicable to those Umrah or Hajj pilgrims who are concerned with their selfies more than their Ibadah.

 Umrah is an Ibadah Not A Festival

 Umrah is not a festival or a worldly entertaining place.
-It is the place which gives us the opportunity to brush up our Iman in Allah.
-It is the golden time to penetrate ourselves in the spiritual atmosphere of the Umrah journey.
+It is the place that gives us the opportunity to brush up on our Iman in Allah.
+It is the golden time to penetrate ourselves into the spiritual atmosphere of the Umrah journey.
 Our Umrah must also be a break from the excessiveness of social media and worldly desires.
-Nevertheless, going on a spiritual journey does not mean that you must cut off completely with your friends or family by not using social media.
+Nevertheless, going on a spiritual journey does not mean that you must cut off completely from your friends or family by not using social media.
 Indeed, you should use them in a smart and beneficial way.